AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 **Other documentation updates coming with the release**

-Information has been added on the **[!UICONTROL History in days]** field in workflows' properties that now includes files downloaded by the **[!UICONTROL Transfer file]** activity.
+* Information has been added on the **[!UICONTROL History in days]** field in workflows' properties that now includes files downloaded by the **[!UICONTROL Transfer file]** activity.
 [Read more](../../automating/using/executing-a-workflow.md)

-Information has been added in the profile substitution section regarding the 500 characters limit of the subject line prefix.
+* Information has been added in the profile substitution section regarding the 500 characters limit of the subject line prefix.
 [Read more](../../sending/using/testing-messages-using-target.md)

-A new section dedicated to Privacy and Consent has been added to core documentation.
-[Read more](../../start/using/privacy.md)

-* A use case has been added to allow you to convert legacy editor emails into the Email Designer.
-[Read more](../../designing/using/converting-emails-from-legacy-editor.md)

-* A frequently asked question section has been added about the Email Designer.
-[Read more](../../designing/using/faq-email-designer.md)

 ## Documentation updates - April 2020 {#doc-updates-april-2020}